 Faculty who have master’s and doctoral students working in the lab or elsewhere for academic credit—including independent study and dissertation credit—must work with each of their students to develop a plan for continued research progress appropriate to the degree or credit pursued.
 It is important to recognize that these new plans will necessarily look quite different than prior expectations due to the circumstances of the moment.
 In most cases, flexibility will be needed because research activities, methods, and outputs will be substantively altered and attenuated.

-More information is available at the University Housing FAQ.
+Further information regarding student housing is available at the University Housing FAQ.

-In line with the university’s goals to deliver on our educational mission while protecting health and safety by minimizing the potential spread of COVID-19 in the community and broader society, Rackham is asking students and committees to conduct dissertation defenses online and relaxing certain requirements for faculty signatures.
+In line with the university’s goals to fulfill its educational mission while protecting health and safety by minimizing the potential spread of COVID-19 in the community and broader society, dissertation defenses may be held wholly online.
+Defenses that are held in person should be conducted in conformity with the University of Michigan’s health protocols and policies regarding limits to the number of in-person participants, social distancing, and other measures to safeguard health.
 Please visit the Completing the Doctoral Degree Requirements page for further details.

 Issues Affecting International Students